-Facebook Connect also allows third-party developers to create all sorts of apps.
-Facebook feeds are now streaming direct to Samsung, Vizio, and Sony TVs; through the XBox 360 and Wii game consoles; and via Verizon's FIOS pay TV service.
+Facebook also allows third-party developers to create all sorts of apps to access Facebook data.
+Facebook feeds are now streaming through devices that include Samsung, Vizio, and Sony televisions; Xbox 360 and Wii game consoles; Verizon's FiOS pay television service; and the Amazon Kindle.
 While Facebook might never have the time or resources to create apps that put its service on every gadget on the market, they don't need to.
-Developers using Facebook Connect will gladly pick up the slack.
+Developers using Facebook's access tools will gladly pick up the slack.

 But there are major challenges with a more open approach, most notably a weakening of strategic assets, revenue sharing, and security.
-First, weakened assets.
+First, let's discuss weakened assets.
 Mark Zuckerberg's geeks have worked hard to make their site the top choice for most of the world's social networkers and social network application developers.
-Right now everyone goes to Facebook because everyone else is on Facebook.
-As Facebook opens up access to users and content, it risks supporting efforts that undermine the firm's two most compelling sources of competitive advantage: network effects and switching costs.
-Even with Facebook Connect, it still remains more difficult to export contacts, e-mails, photos, video from Facebook than it does from sites supporting Google's Open Social, F. Vogelstein, "The Great Wall of Facebook," Wired, July 2009. and any effort that makes it easier to pack up your "social self" and move it elsewhere risks undermining vital competitive resources advantages.
+Right now, everyone goes to Facebook because everyone else is on Facebook.
+But as Facebook opens up access to users and content, it risks supporting efforts that undermine the firm's two most compelling sources of competitive advantage: network effects and switching costs.
+Any effort that makes it easier to pack up your "social self" and move it elsewhere risks undermining vital competitive resources advantages (it still remains more difficult to export contacts, e-mails, photos, and video from Facebook than it does from sites supporting OpenSocial, a rival platform backed by Google and supported by many of Facebook's competitors).F.
+Vogelstein, "The Great Wall of Facebook," Wired, July 2009.
 This situation also puts more pressure on Facebook to behave.
-Lower those switching costs at a time when users are disgusted with firm behavior, and it's not inconceivable that a sizable chunk of the population could bolt for a new rival (to Facebook's credit, the site also reached out to prior critics like MoveOn.org, showing Facebook Connect and soliciting input months before its official release).
+Lower those switching costs at a time when users are disgusted with firm behavior, and it's not inconceivable that a sizable chunk of the population could bolt for a new rival (to Facebook's credit, the site also reached out to prior critics like MoveOn.org, showing Facebook's data-sharing features and soliciting input months before their official release).

 Along with asset weakening comes the issue of revenue sharing.
-As mentioned earlier, hosting content, especially photos and rich media, is a very expensive proposition.
+As mentioned earlier, hosting content (especially photos and rich media) is a very expensive proposition.
 What incentive does a site have to store data if it will just be sent to a third-party site that will run ads around this content and not share the take?
-Too much data portability presents a free rider problem20 where firms mooch off of Facebook's infrastructure without offering much in return.
+Too much data portability presents a free rider problem19 where firms mooch off Facebook's infrastructure without offering much in return.
 Consider services like TweetDeck.
-The free application allows users to access their Facebook feeds and post new status updates-alongside Twitter updates and more-all from one interface.
-Cool for the user, but bad for Facebook, since each TweetDeck use means Facebook users are "off site," not looking at ads, and hence not helping Zuckerberg & Co. earn revenue.
-It's as if the site has encouraged the equivalent of an ad blocker, yet Facebook Connect lets this happen!
+The free application allows users to access their Facebook feeds and post status updates-alongside Twitter updates and more-all from one interface.
+Cool for the user, but bad for Facebook, since each TweetDeck use means Facebook users are "off-site," not looking at ads, and hence not helping Zuckerberg & Co. earn revenue.
+It's as if the site has encouraged the equivalent of an ad blocker, yet Facebook's openness lets this happen!